kojq/gal/README.md

 Licensing is subject to change at the discretion of [kojq](https://github.com/kojq).

+## Accessibility

+This markdown file is meant to be practical, consistent, and comprehensive.
+Please reach out with an issue or via [Community](#community) for suggestions.

+## Build

+There are no build instructions.

 ## Credits

 The *Magnolia grandiflora* SVG is under CC0.
 It is based on the *[Magnolia flower flor](https://www.openclipart.org/detail/306895/magnolia-flower-flor)* SVG, [uploaded](https://www.openclipart.org/download/306895/1537228771.svg) on September 17, 2018, 11:59 p.m. by artist Betel Leclerc on Openclipart.

-## Accessibility

-This markdown file is meant to be practical, consistent, and comprehensive.
-Please reach out with an issue or via [Community](#community) for suggestions.